Reusable Workflows: Pipeline DRY Done Right

 When to NOT reuse

-One-off pipelines for special workloads should not force into the shared template.
+- One-off pipelines.
+Special workloads with unusual requirements; do not force into the shared template.

 Antipatterns